tayoso2/sfXtra/README.md

 ## Summary

 'GetElevation' takes your R Object consisting of assetid, latitude, longitude and other columns.
-Most importantly, the function removes rows of latitude and longitude with NA, calculates the elevation of the other rows and merges them all back.
+Most importantly, the function removes rows of latitude NA, calculates the elevation of the other rows and merges them all back.
 The output is your input dataframe and the 'elevation' column.

 'FindNearest' accepts two sf objects x and y and determines the nearest feature in y for every feature in x.
 Then it returns a dataframe containing all rows from x with the corresponding nearest feature from y.
 A column representing the distance between the features is also included.

+'Convert Coordinates' contains 2 functions, east_north_to_long_lat and long_lat_to_east_north.
+These functions convert easting and northing to longitude and latitude and vice versa.

 ### Installation